 jerk.
 In the resurrection this will no longer be the case; our resurrected

-bodies will do more than represent us; they will exactly reflect the person we
+body will do more than represent us; it will exactly reflect the person we

-are in our hearts.
-Our current bodies are poor reflectors of our inner person,
+are in our heart.
+Our current body is a poor reflector of our inner person,

 but our resurrected body will be an exact match.
 God will give us a body that